1313e/PRISM/README.rst

 If you would like to contribute to the package, but do not know what, then there are quite a few ToDos in the code that may give you some inspiration.
 As with contributions, if you find a problem or issue with *PRISM*, please do not hesitate to open a `GitHub issue`_ about it or post it on `Gitter`_.

-And, finally, if you use *PRISM* as part of your workflow in a scientific publication, please consider including an acknowledgement like *"Parts of the results in this work were derived using the PRISM Python package."* and citing the *PRISM* pipeline paper:
+And, finally, if you use *PRISM* as part of your workflow in a scientific publication, please consider including an acknowledgement like *"Parts of the results in this work were derived using the PRISM Python package."* and citing the *PRISM* pipeline `paper`_:

 ::